SlimIO/Scheduler/README.md

 const Addon = require("@slimio/addon");
 const Scheduler = require("@slimio/scheduler");

+// Create your Addon
 const myAddon = new Addon("myAddon");

-// Declare our sayHello function async function sayHello() {
+// Create a sayHello function (our callback). async function sayHello() {
     console.log("hello world!");
 }

-// Register "sayHello" and ask it to be executed every one second myAddon
+// Register "sayHello" callback and ask to schedule it every second (so it will be executed every second by Addon). myAddon
-    .registerCallback(sayHello)
+    .registerCallback("say_hello", sayHello)
-    .schedule("sayHello", new Scheduler({ interval: 1 }));
+    .schedule(new Scheduler({ interval: 1 }));

 module.exports = myAddon;
 ```